 The excitement of course launch day is undeniable for creators.
-And although it’s easy to put most of your energy into the presale phase to build up audience anticipation and secure sales, the post-sale period of your course launch is equally important.
-In fact, the period post-customer purchase is crucial for ensuring long-term online course success.
+At first, it’s easy to put most of your energy into the presale phase to build up audience anticipation and secure sales.
+However, the post-sale period of your course launch is equally important.
+In fact, the period post-customer purchase is crucial for building a successful online course.

 How can you, as a course creator, secure long-term post-launch success of your online course?
-We have four key pillars of success you should keep in mind that will help you launch a successful online course that has longevity.
+We have four key pillars that will help you launch and build a successful online course that has longevity.

-It's common for creators to think that if students are spending the money on an online course, they should get all the possible information and all of your expertise on the topic in one course.
+It’s common for creators to think that if students are spending the money on an online course, they should get all the possible information on the topic in one course.

-Even if you price your course at a premium, which you should, that doesn’t mean your course should include everything you know on the topic you’re teaching.
+Even if you price your course at a premium, which you should, that doesn’t mean your course should include everything you know.
 In reality, packing your online course with too much information may harm your business.

 A successful online course is not one that has the most amount of information on a certain topic but rather the right information.
 Just as Google has millions of results and only a handful of them are of true value to the searcher, your online course has to contain selective information that will be valuable to your students.

-An online course that is successful in the long term is one that offers a transformation i.e. something that gets your customers the results that they're seeking.
+Building a successful online course in the long term involves offering a transformation.
+This is something that gets your customers the results that they’re seeking.
 Think: They have an issue they need solving, and your course is the only—and right—solution to their issue.

 Jenna Kutcher is a prominent online marketing podcast host.
 On her Goal Digger Podcast, Jenna reveals some of her best tips for creating and selling successful online courses.